-After installing an expensive electronic health record (EHR) system, Children's Medical Center Dallas realized the system was only as good as the data running through it.
+After installing an expensive electronic health record (EHR) system, Children's Health Dallas realized the system was only as good as the data running through it.
 The problem was the system had many duplicate records.
 Physicians were concerned stating: "We can't find our patients!"

 - MPI Clean-Up